varsha2155/Varsha_S_KCT_Kovai.co/README.md

 Attributes- 7 (Date, Local ROute, Light Rail, Peak Service,Rapid Route, School,Other) Records- 1919

+Pre- Observation from data
+After sorting and ploting each services in Public Transport, we could observe proper seasonality at weekdays at general Others column is considered irrelevant to the forecasting conditions took and has null values is dropped from dataset

 OUTPUT- 7 DAY FORECASTING
 7-Day Forecast Summary (Values within 95% Confidence Range)